tcatm/l3roamd/README.md

 l3roamd, pronunced *ɛl θriː ɹoʊm diː*, is a core part of layer 3 mesh networks.
 At first it will be built to work with [babeld](https://github.com/jech/babeld).

-integrating tightly with mac80211 and netlink, l3roamd will be doing the following things:
+Integrating tightly with mac80211 and netlink, l3roamd will be doing the following things:
  - monitor the presence of clients
  - allow network-wide search for IP-addresses
  - manage distribution of prefixes across the mesh (for router advertisements) [RA]